infiniflow/ragflow/README.md

 > $ docker-compose -f docker/docker-compose.yml up -d
 > ```

-## 🔧 Build light docker image
+## 🔧 Build docker image without embedding model

-This image is approximately 1 GB in size and relies on external LLM services, as it does not include document parsing and embedding models.
+This image is approximately 1 GB in size and relies on external LLM and embedding services, as it only includes document parsing models.

 ```bash
 git clone https://github.com/infiniflow/ragflow.git